The-Concis-Network-Webservice/MijnKot/README.md

 # KotWebsite (Mijn Kot)

-A premium student housing platform for finding rooms in Ghent, Antwerp, and Leuven.
+A student housing platform for finding rooms in Leuven and Heverlee.

 ## 🚀 Technologies